open-education-hub/operating-systems/util/os-runner/README.md

 - `make start` - Start `OS-runner` container

 - `make attach` - Attach a new session to `OS-runner` container, this is useful for tasks requiring multiple terminals

 - `make clean` - Stop `OS-runner` container and delete it

+- `make help` - Print usable Makefile commands